 Class size is based upon laboratory and clinical facilities available to the program.
 The College reserves the right to select the most qualified applicants.
-This is a selective program.
-Please see selective programs information on pages 162-163.

 - Understand respiratory therapy concepts and principals. - Learn the applicable skills to function as a respiratory therapist.
-Learning Objectives: